varya/react-finland-2018/index.md

 ### Sad

-* Overengineering :-( Writing a blog and not wiring for the blog
+* Overengineering :-( Writing a blog and not writing for the blog
 * Solution specific limits

 <!--